Skip to main content

 Field and Display Names

-If you want to add a description to the browse cards, and label it “Description” on the user interface, you would include a value of description in the “field” column and then include Description as the value of that row’s “displayName” column.
+If you want to add a description to the browse cards, and label it “Description” on the user interface, you would include a value of description in the “field” column and then include Description as the value of that row’s “display_name” column.

 If you want to include items’ descriptions on the browse cards but feel that including the label, “Description” is unnecessary, you could include a value of description in the “field” column and then leave that row’s “display_name” column blank.
-The above example embodies this approach.

 Hiding Metadata (so sneaky!)